Cray-HPE/docs-csm/308-APPLICATION-NODE-CONFIG.md

     The `prefixes` field is an array of strings, that augments the list of source name prefixes that are treated as application nodes.
 By default `csi config init` only looks for application nodes that have source names that start with `uan`, `gn`, and `ln`.
 If your system contains application nodes that fall outside of those source name prefixes you will need to add additional prefixes to `application_node_config.yaml`.
 These additional prefixes will used in addition to the default prefixes.

-    Note: When `csi config init` is case insensitive check when checking if a source name contains an application node prefix.
+    Note: The command `csi config init` does a case insensitive check for whether a source name contains an application node prefix.

     To add an additional prefix append a new string element to the `prefixes` array:
     ```yaml